Salt Gradient Solar Ponds

 surface of the pond as the mat; a heat exchanging pipeline or an

-electric heating device is arranged 0.5-1m above the bottom of the
+electric heating device is arranged 0.5-1m above the bottom of

-pond; lithium-rich brine which is prepared by freezing and
+the pond; lithium-rich brine which is prepared by freezing and

 solarization is directly poured into the salt gradient

-heat-preserving solar pond, a layer of fresh water is laid at the
+heat-preserving solar pond, a layer of fresh water is laid at

-combination of the salt gradient heat-preserving solar pond, the
+proper temperature.
+The combination of the salt gradient

-heat exchanging or electric heating device and scrubbing by fresh
+heating device and scrubbing by fresh water at proper

-lithium carbonate concentrate is obtained directly.
+carbonate concentrate is obtained directly.

-Device for maintaining stability of salt
+for maintaining stability of salt gradient solar pond

 CN202470492